Quorafind/Obsidian-Float-Search/README.md

     - When a search result is focused, press Ctrl+Shift+C to copy the selected search result content;
     - When a file is being previewed, press Ctrl+E to toggle the file's reading mode;
     - When a file is being previewed, press Ctrl+G to jump from the input box to the content of the previewed file, or from the previewed file content back to the input box;
+    - When a file is being previewed, press Tab twice to jump into the content of the previewed file, or use Ctrl+Tab to switch back to the input box from the previewed file.
 3. **Mouse click behavior**:
     - When a file is being previewed:
         - Clicking a new search result with the mouse will not automatically close the popup, but instead switch the file in the preview window;